UCF Knights football: 2011–2012

-2013
+2013 – American Athletic Conference

+On December 7, 2011, UCF was invited to join the Big East Conference.
+However, within a year's time, the breakup of the Big East resulted in UCF ultimately becoming a member of the successor conference known as the American Athletic Conference (AAC or The American) in all sports beginning in 2013.
+In the meantime, UCF was facing investigation into recruiting violations by previous athletic director Keith Tribble during 2011.
+The NCAA imposed a one-year bowl ban, a $50,000 fine, probation, reduction of scholarships, and tighter limits on football recruiting visiting days.
+O'Leary and the UCF athletic department lobbied for a one-year delay of the bowl ban, while they filed an appeal.
 On April 19, 2013, UCF won its appeal with the NCAA and was eligible for postseason play in 2013.

-The appeal would prove crucial, as in 2013, O'Leary led the Knights to their first twelve-win season (12–1), first perfect conference record (8–0), first win against a Big Ten opponent (Penn State), first win against a Top–10 team (No. 8 Louisville), third conference title, and the program's first appearance and victory in a BCS bowl game, defeating No. 6 Baylor 52–42 in the 2014 Fiesta Bowl.
-The game was one of the biggest upsets of the BCS era.
-On January 7, 2014, UCF was ranked No. 10 in the season's final AP Poll, the highest ranking in school history.
-Blake Bortles would be drafted in the first round at third overall by the Jacksonville Jaguars in the 2014 NFL draft.
+The appeal would prove crucial, as in 2013, O'Leary led the Knights to their first twelve-win season (12–1), first perfect intra-conference record (8–0), first win against a Big Ten opponent (Penn State), first win against a Top–10 team (No. 8 Louisville), and won the inaugural AAC Championship.
+Importantly, due to contractual obligations stemming from the aforementioned Big East realignment, the 2013 season would be the lone year in which the AAC champion would be an Automatic Qualifier for a Bowl Championship Series bowl game.

+Ranked No. 15, UCF secured a berth in the Fiesta Bowl on New Year's Day against No. 6 Baylor.
+As a 16½ point underdog, the game was one of the biggest upsets of the BCS era.
+The Knights defeated the Bears 52–42 behind three touchdown runs by Storm Johnson and three touchdown passes by game MVP Blake Bortles.
+UCF was ranked No. 10 in the final AP Poll, the highest ranking in school history.
+Blake Bortles would be drafted in the first round (3rd overall) by Jacksonville in the 2014 NFL draft.

-2014
+2014–2015

-The Knights finished 9–4 in 2014.
-The Knights kicked off the season in Dublin, Ireland against Penn State, losing to the Nittany Lions by a score of 26–24.
-O'Leary's squad dropped to 0–2 after losing to No. 20 Missouri by a score of 38–10.
-Central Florida then won its next five; defeating FCS foe Bethune–Cookman, Houston, BYU in overtime, Tulane and Temple.
-The Knights' five-game winning streak was snapped with a 37–29 loss to UConn on November 1.
-UCF won its next four to close the regular season; topping Tulsa, SMU, archrival South Florida and East Carolina, where a last-second Hail Mary pass earned UCF a shared conference title.
-O'Leary's Knights accepted a bid to the 2014 St. Petersburg Bowl, a game they lost to NC State by a score of 34–27.
+UCF finished 9–4 in 2014, finishing as co-champions of the AAC.
+The Knights kicked off the season at the Croke Park Classic in Dublin, Ireland against Penn State.
+The Knights lost to the Nittany Lions 26–24, by a field goal as time expired.
+After starting 0–2, the Knights won nine of their next ten games.
+The regular season ended in dramatic fashion as UCF defeated ECU on a last-second Hail Mary pass.
+O'Leary's Knights accepted a bid to the St. Petersburg Bowl, a game they lost to NC State by a score of 34–27.